Jōdo Shinshū: After Shinran

+Rennyo's revival

+Shin Buddhism is considered to have undergone a revival and consolidation period under Rennyo (1415–1499), who was 8th in descent from Shinran.
+Through his charisma and proselytizing, Shin Buddhism was able to amass a greater following and grow in strength.

+Despite living in the war torn Sengoku era, Rennyo was able to unite most of the disparate factions of Shinshu under the influence of the Hongan-ji.
+He also reformed existing liturgy and Shin practices, and broaden support among different classes of society.
+Through Rennyo's efforts, Jodo Shinshu grew to become the largest, most influential Buddhist sect in Japan.
+For this he is often called "The Restorer" (Chūkō no sō).

 During the time of Shinran, followers would gather in informal meeting houses called dojo, and had an informal liturgical structure.
 However, as time went on, this lack of cohesion and structure caused Jōdo Shinshū to gradually lose its identity as a distinct sect, as people began mixing other Buddhist practices with Shin ritual.
 One common example was the Mantra of Light popularized by Myōe and Shingon Buddhism.
-Other Pure Land Buddhist practices, such as the nembutsu odori or "dancing nembutsu" as practiced by the followers of Ippen and the Ji School, may have also been adopted by early Shin Buddhists.
-Rennyo ended these practices by formalizing much of the Jōdo Shinshū ritual and liturgy, and revived the thinning community at the Honganji temple while asserting newfound political power.
+Other Pure Land Buddhist practices, such as the nembutsu odori or "dancing nembutsu" as practiced by the followers of Ippen and the Ji-shū, may have also been adopted by early Shin Buddhists.
+Rennyo ended these practices by formalizing much of the Jōdo Shinshū ritual and liturgy, and revived the thinning community at the Hongan-ji temple while asserting newfound political power.
 Rennyo also proselytized widely among other Pure Land sects and consolidated most of the smaller Shin sects.
-Today, there are still ten distinct sects of Jōdo Shinshū, Nishi Hongan-ji and Higashi Hongan-ji being the two largest.
+Today, there are still ten distinct sects of Jōdo Shinshū with Nishi Hongan-ji and Higashi Hongan-ji being the two largest.

-Rennyo is generally credited by Shin Buddhists for reversing the stagnation of the early Jōdo Shinshū community, and is considered the "Second Founder" of Jōdo Shinshū.
-His portrait picture, along with Shinran's, are present on the onaijin (altar area) of most Jōdo Shinshū temples.
+Rennyo is generally credited by Shin Buddhists for reviving the Jōdo Shinshū community, and is considered the "Second Founder" of Jōdo Shinshū by the Honganji tradition.
+His portrait picture, along with Shinran's, are present on the onaijin (altar area) in Honganji school Jōdo Shinshū temples.
 However, Rennyo has also been criticized by some Shin scholars for his engagement in medieval politics and his alleged divergences from Shinran's original thought.
-After Rennyo, Shin Buddhism was still persecuted in some regions.
-Secret Shin groups called kakure nenbutsu would meet in mountain caves to perform chanting and traditional rituals.
+Furthermore, Jōdo Shinshū sects that remained independent of the Honganji school, such as the Senju-ji sect, do not recognize Rennyo's reforms and innovations.